chinapedia/wikipedia.abstract.en/Page/Starship_Enterprise.md

 Redesign for _Star Trek: Planet of the Titans_

-Phase_II_Enterprise.jpg's redesigned _Enterprise_ from _Star Trek: Planet of the Titans_]] In 1976, before _Star Trek: The Motion Picture_, Paramount had planned a _Star Trek_ film to have been named _Star Trek: Planet of the Titans_.
+'s redesigned _Enterprise_ from _Star Trek: Planet of the Titans_]] In 1976, before _Star Trek: The Motion Picture_, Paramount had planned a _Star Trek_ film to have been named _Star Trek: Planet of the Titans_.
 Early in the production, Ralph McQuarrie had been hired to redesign the _Enterprise_.
 The major feature of the redesign was to replace the cigar-shaped secondary hull with a larger, triangle-shaped "delta wing" section.
 McQuarrie's design was discarded in favor of keeping the general shape of the _Enterprise_ intact for the redesign unveiled in _Star Trek: The Motion Picture_.

 Three decades later, the McQuarrie design for the _Enterprise_ was adopted as the basis for the design of the USS _Discovery_ in _Star Trek: Discovery_, a 2017 series that takes place ten years earlier than the original _Star Trek_.[41]